Skip to main content

 Labor Law

 The primary piece of legislation that regulates employment relationships in Vietnam is the Labour Code 2019 which came into force on 1 January 2021.
-The Labour Code explicitly states that it applies to foreign nationals working in Vietnam.
-However, the Code does not apply to foreign nationals who are working in Vietnam through an internal company transfer under a foreign employment contract.
+The Labour Code explicitly states that it applies to foreign nationals working in Vietnam, subject to the specific foreign worker and immigration rules.

 Main Industries